jameshartig/portluck/README.md

 ## Todo ##

-* Do not require the first socket character to be "{"
 * Look at the full line to determine if HTTP connection instead of the first word
 * Support UDP sockets as well